Postgraduate Course: Principles of Environmental Sustainability (PGGE11060)

 - Critically assess arguments and knowledge claims related to sustainability

-- Link knowledge from different disciplines and geographical contexts to gain insight into complex issues
+- Link knowledge from different disciplines to gain insight into complex issues

-- Articulate and apply the core principles of sustainable development to a range of case studies
+- Articulate the core principles of sustainable development

 |There is no textbook that covers the whole course, as a result of its broad, interdisciplinary approach.
 A detailed reading list will therefore be provided each week.
 Wherever possible, readings will be made available to students online, via Learn.|